ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 The `AssetPriceBySymbolDataLoader` inherits from a class called `BatchDataLoader`, which allows us to batch multiple requests to the database.
 There are other kinds of **DataLoader** for more specific use-cases.

+**remark: instead of injecting the context factory, we could register an interface with DI that resolves to an concrete dbContext.
+Would mean less clutter in the dataloaders, but a bit more work when registering the DbContext/Factory**

-The `LoadBatchAsync` method is invoked when the execution engine wants to execute a batch.
+The `LoadBatchAsync` method is invoked when the execution engine wants to retrieve data for a type.
 The `keys` parameter passed into the `LoadBatchAsync` are all the symbols for which we shall resolve entities.

-Now that we have a **DataLoader** to fetch the `AssetPrice`, let's introduce the price field to our `Asset`.
+Now that we have a **DataLoader** to fetch the `AssetPrice`, let's introduce the price field to our `Asset` type.

 We will create a new file called `AssetNode.cs` located in the `Types` directory.